As a writer, the worst feeling is when you are reading something you wrote, and it just sounds awkward, poorly written, and just wrong.

 While other AI writing tools use GPT-3 for every kind of content in a one-size-fits-all approach, we train smaller expert AIs on the specific use case.

-TextCortex trains its use-case modules with 3 billion sentences to write unique and high-quality content on different topics, formats, and features.
+TextCortex trains its use-case modules with 3 billion sentences to write unique, high-quality content on different topics, formats, and features.

 Not only TextCortex follow all these rules for writing easy-to-read articles, but our creators lead to higher relevancy while significantly impacting the quality of your output.